COVID-19 update: The Pre-school is open as usual with COVID-19 safety precautions and procedures in place. We are taking bookings for September 2021.

 Three afternoons per week, 12 - 3 our Pre-School children have the opportunity to join us for sessions in a nearby private nature site hidden away in the heart of the village.

-Children can enjoy their packed lunch at our hall site before walking up to our nature site to be met by our nature leader Harriet, who will ensure that the children have the opportunity to connect with nature; get fresh air and exercise; develop communication, imagination and thinking skills; build confidence and resilience; and, most importantly, have lots of fun.
+Children can enjoy their packed lunch at our hall site before walking up to our nature site where our qualified staff will ensure that the children have the opportunity to connect with nature; get fresh air and exercise; develop communication, imagination and thinking skills; build confidence and resilience; and, most importantly, have lots of fun.

 Our allotment, in the village, is made up of a number of large plots.
 Due to a grant of funding secured in March 2018 we were able to revamp the site to include a bog area, a sensory trail, soft fruits, seasonal vegetables and seating area for stories and reflection.